by PJ Salas

 Message of Faith

 The message of Habakkuk, the Old Testament prophet, is one of faith.
-It is at a time of great rebellion and wickedness amidst God's people, a sinful nation.
-Interestingly, Habakkuk’s message is one of hope, as well as truth and alarm.
+His message is at a time of great rebellion and wickedness amidst God's people, a sinful nation; and it is a message of hope, as well as truth and alarm.

 The Prophet’s Response

-God’s response to Habakkuk is interesting to say the least: He responds by saying the just will live by faith.
+God’s message through Habakkuk is that the just will live by faith.
 Why is this God’s response?
 Because, in all matters of life, faith is necessary, and this is most especially true when all seems hopeless and lost.

 Their Problem Our Problem